that-spy-kid/that-spy-kid/Readme.md

 ### Hi there 👋

 I'm Vinay Kumar <br>
-A Computer Science Engineer, loves to Code and Bulid 👨‍💻.
+A Computer Science Engineer, loves to Code and Build 👨‍💻.

 ### Catch Me At 👇 <br>